gcaeirodias/significantLD/README.md

 ~~~

 ### Output
 The function `multi_corr_LD` produces two outputs for each input used.
-First, it outputs the input tab separated text file with one extra column containing the adjusted p-values (Adjusted_p) named with the same prefix and the suffix _chi2_corr.txt.
-The second output is a file with the subset of significant loci obtained from the first output named with the same prefix and the suffix _signLD_loci.txt.
+First, it outputs the input tab separated text file with one extra column containing the adjusted p-values (Adjusted_p) named with the same prefix and the suffix '_chi2_corr.txt'.
+The second output is a file with the subset of significant loci obtained from the first output named with the same prefix and the suffix '_signLD_loci.txt'.

 ### Example
 Running `multi_corr_LD` from the working dirfectory with the input files (i.e., [input_prefix]_chi2.txt; one per population) containing the chi-squared test results and associated p-values with 2 threads.